What is the one gift that truly keeps on giving? Stock!

 You can transfer funds in any way that is convenient.
 Writing a check, gifting cash, or initiating a bank transfer are all good options.
 You may be able to transfer funds directly to the recipient’s brokerage account, although it’s often simpler to just write a check.

 The same gift tax rules apply to cash gifts.
-For gifts under $15,000, no reporting is necessary.
-For gifts over $15,000, you’ll need to file a gift tax return.
+For gifts under $16,000 (in 2022 or $17,000 in 2023), no reporting is necessary.
+For gifts over the threshold amount, you’ll need to file a gift tax return.

 Investing for a child